ljogeiger/GE-A2A-Marketplace-Agent/README.md

 # Integrating Your AI Agent with Google Cloud Marketplace: Partner Guide

-*The following section contains the official guidelines and technical specifications for integrating with the Google Cloud Marketplace.*

 ## Objectives
 This document outlines guidelines for Marketplace partners on how to build and list AI agents on Google Cloud Marketplace as **Agent-as-a-Service (AaaS)** solutions.
 AaaS offerings provide ready-to-use AI agents that interoperate with other agents and platforms via the standardized **Agent2Agent (A2A)** protocol.